-For this article we decided to show what it takes to actually install asphalt shingles in 2021!
-In the last ten years the roofing industry has evolved a lot.
-There are many things that have changed.
-There still seems to be many outdated books circulating in libraries and even selling on Amazon.
+For this article, we decided to show what it takes to install asphalt shingles in 2021!
+In the last ten years, the roofing industry has evolved a lot.
+Many things have changed.
+There still seem to be many outdated books circulating in libraries and even selling on Amazon.
 Therefore, the goal of this article is to discuss what a good quality roof looks like in 2021!

 First, you always want to start with a complete tear-off of all old roofing materials.
-This doesn’t just apply to shingles and underlayment, this also applies for old metal flashings and roof components.
+This doesn’t just apply to shingles and underlayment, this also applies to old metal flashings and roof components.
 We do see many roofers go over the existing shingles.
-In some instances this can be done if shingles are flat and not brittle, however, in most cases the best way to replace a roof is by removing all old roofing materials.
+In some instances, this can be done if shingles are flat and not brittle, however, in most cases, the best way to replace a roof is by removing all old roofing materials.

-Many shingle manufacturers do not recommend installing shingles over existing shingles because wood underneath can not be inspected or fixed.
+Many shingle manufacturers do not recommend installing shingles over existing shingles because the wood underneath can not be inspected or fixed.
 We also recommend that you check your local building code requirements.
-Here in Toronto, Ontario to date a maximum of two layers of roofing asphalt shingles are permitted.
+Here in Toronto, Ontario to date, a maximum of two layers of roofing asphalt shingles are permitted.

 Once you remove all roofing materials you want to make sure all building and roofing components are in good shape.
 You want to make sure that the wood decking is solid and that all nails can firmly fasten the shingle to the wood deck underneath.
 Once you know your decking is in great shape you can then go on to installing all the following roofing accessories.